colbyfayock/santa-tracker/README.md

+# Santa Tracker Demo
+Utilizies React Leaflet Gatsby, and Google's unofficial Santa Tracker API to show Santa's routes and the presents delivered.

-# Gatsby Leaflet Starter
+# Spun up with Gatsby Leaflet Starter

-Jumpstart your next Gatsby mapping project with Leaflet!

 ## What This Includes
 * [Yarn](https://yarnpkg.com/en/)